Jean Berko Gleason: Biography

 and in 2017 the Roger Brown Award (recognizing "outstanding contribution to the international child language community") from the International Association for the Study of Child Language.

-Since 2007 she has delivered the "Welcome, welcome" and "Goodbye, goodbye" speeches at the annual Ig Nobel Awards ceremonies.
+From 2007 to 2023, she delivered the "Welcome, welcome" and "Goodbye, goodbye" speeches at the annual Ig Nobel Awards ceremonies.

 Selected research

 Children's learning of English morphologythe Wug Test

 One of Gleason's hand-drawn panels from the original Wug Test (Note: The drawings used in the actual tests are colored, though the example drawing in the paper reporting the research was printed in black and white.)

 Gleason devised the Wug Test as part of her earliest research (1958), which used nonsense words to gauge children's acquisition of morphological rulesfor example, the "default" rule that most English plurals are formed by adding an //s//, //z//, or //ɪz// sound depending on the final consonant, e.g. hat–hats, eye–eyes, witch–witches.